hpparvi/PyTransit/README.md

 ## News

 - *15.7.2019:* Added a new TESS transit modelling example that reproduces the WASP-4b analysis by [Bouma et al. (2019)](http://adsabs.harvard.edu/abs/2019AJ....157..217B).
+- *15.7.2019:* Added a set of notebooks that illustrate the use of the contamination module in transiting planet candidate validation with multicolour photometry, as detailed in Parviainen et al. (2019, submitted).

 ## What's new in PyTransit v2.0 beta (2019)